 The basis for the senior thesis is solid research, which is why students are trained to seek out perspectives on their topics offered in high-quality books and scholarly journal articles.
-Every year the juniors and seniors travel to the libraries at Southeastern Baptist Theological Seminary and UNC Chapel Hill, where they traverse the stacks in search of sources for the junior and senior thesis papers.
+Typically, the juniors and seniors travel to the libraries at Southeastern Baptist Theological Seminary and UNC Chapel Hill, where they traverse the stacks in search of sources for the junior and senior thesis papers.
 Beyond that, students are required to pursue sources on both sides of the debate they are considering.
 An entire section of their thesis consists of the refutatio, in which they accurately lay out objections to their thesis and answer them.

 This process is invaluable.
-As one student last year told me, “I learned that the core of many controversies and problems in society is based on ignorance…I now have learned that before forming an opinion, I need to research.”
+As yet another student told me, “I learned that the core of many controversies and problems in society is based on ignorance…I now have learned that before forming an opinion, I need to research.”

 We consider the senior thesis to be our “capstone” project at Cary Christian School because in it the skills students have been cultivating for thirteen years—from logic and rhetoric classes all the way down to those adorable Christmas programs—come together in a remarkable way.
 They demonstrate that over the years they have learned more than mere facts: they have learned how to learn.

 Want to know more about what students from previous years have thought about the senior thesis?
 Here’s what others had to say: